kyma-project/community/docs/README.md

 ## YouTube

 Subscribe to our [YouTube channel](https://www.youtube.com/channel/UC8Q8bBtYe9gQN-dQ-_L8JvQ) to see all recordings from  SIGs and WGs meetings.
-You will also find there some other interesting videos, such as Kyma in non-English, Kyma Capabilities Demos, Core SIG meetings, and many more.
+You will also find there some other interesting videos, such as Kyma in non-English, Kyma Capabilities Demos, and many more.

 ## Blog